2- 6 players, Competitive, Action Selection

 Table Talk/Fun Factor

 This game creates a bookoo of table talk as you are not only trying to achieve your evil schemes but are having to keep an eye out for the other villains to try and thwart their schemes.
 To do this you can choose to use the action to draw 2 cards from their fate deck and use one against them.
 The fate decks consist of those particular villains’ heroes from the movies and other actions that will basically hinder their plans.
 It creates a clever dynamic and never makes it easy for the villain.
 And honestly I had a blast playing this.
 There is so much variety to each villain that each game plays a bit different but I am already looking forward to the (probable) expansion with new villains to play.

 I have only played with 3 and had a ton of fun.
 I think a 2 player game would be a little too fast for my taste considering 3 players only lasts about an hour.
 I am really interested in playing a full 6 player game to see how that would play out as I think it would be really fun to get all 6 villains and their objectives on the table at the same time.
 The ultimate showdown.
 There isn’t a single player option however you can easily play 2 or more villains yourself to learn the game.
 Of course some of the villain cards drawn and some abilities are meant to be used with multiple players

-Love it.
-Absolutely love this one.
 From the color to the artwork to the clever writing on the cards.
 The majority of the components are nice and the box feels premium.
 The game is easily taught although I wouldn’t expect younger children to fully grasp some of the intricacies of some of the villains.
 As far as theme goes this game is ranked super high as it should be with Disney.
 The only negatives I can think of would be the questionable stickers they used to seal the box and the cheap plastic power token holder.
 As the game has this really premium feel those 2 things left me slightly puzzled.
-For the price this is a must buy.
+For the price this is a good buy.